devsoc-unsw/structs.sh/README.md

 # Structs.sh 💻

-An interactive data structure and algorithm visualiser.
+An interactive data structure and algorithm visualiser and educational platform for computer science.

 ---